Waterproofing buried podium

 The design phase saw an intense collaboration with Drytech Engineering to define the waterproofing solutions for the unprecedented construction details proposed by the particular shape of the basement.

-Construction: CRB, Carpi – Ing.
-Ferrari, Modena
+Construction: CCC, Bologna – Ing.
+Ferrari, Modena, CSM, Modena

 Drytech Tank: 5’850 m²

-Corso Como Place represents the new frontier of smart building: a building model that combines energy efficiency and environmental sustainability with a new experience for users and an evolved concept of living well-being.
+A building model that combines energy efficiency and environmental sustainability with a new experience for users and an evolved concept of living comfort.

 What makes the project even more special is that it starts from the renovation of a building from the 1960s.